Edinburgh Water Company: James Leslie

-The volume of water needed to supply the residents of Edinburgh continued to increase, and in 1856 a further Act of Parliament was obtained, allowing the company to take water from the Colzium springs.
+The volume of water needed to supply the residents of Edinburgh continued to increase, and so the Edinburgh Water Company's Act 1856 (19 & 20 Vict. c. xci) was obtained, allowing the company to take water from the Colzium springs.
 To maintain flows in the Water of Leith, a compensation reservoir was required at Harperrig.
 Leslie refined his designs for the outlets of the reservoir, with both the upper and lower outlets feeding into a culvert which ran beneath the bottom of the dam, and had been used to channel the river while the dam was being constructed.
-This project was completed in 1859, but was still not sufficient, so an Act of Parliament was obtained in 1863 to enable exploitation of the Crosswood springs, with a compensation reservoir at Crosswood to feed the Crosswood Burn.
+This project was completed in 1859, but was still not sufficient, so the Edinburgh Water Company's Amendment Act 1863 (26 & 27 Vict. c. clxxxvii) was obtained to enable exploitation of the Crosswood springs, with a compensation reservoir at Crosswood to feed the Crosswood Burn.
 The dam that Leslie designed was similar to that at Harperrig, and the work was completed in 1868.
 Leslie had improved his designs in other respects, and after the catastrophic failure of the Bilberry Dam in 1852, had insisted that dams should be built up in layers not more than 6 in thick, to ensure adequate consolidation.
 He also specified that where excavated material was used to build the dams, clay and earth should be used against the central puddle wall, particularly on the upstream side, and that stones, gravel and sandy material should only be used for the slopes, and restricted to the downstream side if possible.
 These latter requirements were probably influenced by the findings of the inquest into the Bilberry disaster, but Leslie's insights meant that the Harperrig and Crosswood dams were among the best-designed earth dams at the time of their construction.
 Although less details are available, Leslie was also responsible for construction of water mains and treatment works.